Annet-Chebukati/Flit_inc_Apprenticeship/DataScienceandAIprojects/Sentiment_Analysis_for_Product_Reviews/README.md

 To run the app on your laptop using Anaconda Command Prompt(CMD.exe prompt), follow these steps:

-1. **Download the streamlitapp.py file**: Download the streamlit.py file containing the code to your local machine.
+1. **Download the sentimentapp.py file**: Download the [sentimentapp.py](https://github.com/Annet-Chebukati/Flit_inc_Apprenticeship/blob/master/DataScienceandAIprojects/Sentiment_Analysis_for_Product_Reviews/sentimentapp.py) file containing the code to your local machine.

-2. **Open Anaconda Command Prompt**: Open the Anaconda Navigator Launch CMD.exe Prompt and navigate to the directory containing the code for example `cd Desktop\streamlit_app`.
+2. **Open Anaconda Command Prompt**: Open the Anaconda Navigator Launch CMD.exe Prompt and navigate to the directory containing the code for example `cd Desktop\sentiment_app`.

 3. **Install streamlit in your Environment**: If you haven't installed it yet you can do it by running `pip install streamlit` in your terminal.